 The Sky People Are Coming.

 And as I sat and watched a film I’d previously seen over 2 years earlier, I was struck by the resonance of themes.
-The RDA (Resources Development Administration) mining the immensely valuable mineral unobtanium, from a foreign world, Pandora, where the native humanoids lived an alien existence in harmony with a diverse and beautiful flora and fauna interlinked in a complex physical and spiritual way, living lives pretty much uninterested in the concepts of money, technology, or exploitation.
+The RDA (Resources Development Administration) were hell bent on mining the immensely valuable mineral unobtanium, from a foreign world, Pandora.
+Here the native humanoids lived an alien existence (to the humans and their machinery) in harmony with a diverse and beautiful flora and fauna, interlinked in a complex physical and spiritual way, living lives pretty much uninterested in the concepts of money, technology, or exploitation.

 Sweeping round from the mountain road behind, came the cream coloured coach.